voidVic/devicetest/README.md

 Temporary testing will be removed

-edited to add comments and see whether build is getting triggered.
+edited to add comments and see whether build is getting triggered....